ip-config/Desktop-Coin-Tracker/readme.md

 Readme
 Source: coinmarketcap.com they update every 5min,AutoRefresh tool every 3min<br>
-  Cap = Complete amount all coins
+  Cap = Complete amount all coins<br>
   GM = Global Market Cap<br>
-Pictures autoload from coinmarketcap, some coins have a dummy pic for some reason<br>Bitcoin and Ethereum are set as standard
+Pictures autoload from coinmarketcap, some coins have a dummy pic for some reason<br>Bitcoin and Ethereum are set as standard<br>
 - Build your individual coin lists
 - Set buy price and amount for calculating profits
 - Set alarm timer to get info if a price is reached